Apple Pencil 2 FAQ: All about iPad Pro's magnetic accessory for 2018

 For Apple, the Pencil is mightier than the index finger alone.

-Along with a pair of new iPad Pros and a new MacBook Air, Apple will unleash a second-generation version of the Apple Pencil, its accessory for the iPad Pro 2018.
+Along with a pair of new iPad Pros and a new MacBook Air ($1,499 at Apple), Apple will unleash a second-generation version of the Apple Pencil, its accessory for the iPad Pro 2018.

 The Apple Pencil is the tech giant's pressure-sensitive tool for creative professionals, and can be used for precision drawing, writing, drafting, annotating and editing photos.
 It will no doubt draw comparisons to the styluses from competing tablets, including Google's Pixelbook Pen for the Pixelbook Slate and Pixelbook Chromebook and Microsoft's Surface Pen for the Surface Pro and Surface Laptop.